learn-co-curriculum/phase-3-hashketball/README.md

 * Run tests...
 * Working again!

-Syntactically valid, but _incorrect_ NDS are easier to correct than to fix _syntactically invalid_ ***and*** _incorrect_ NDS.
+Syntactically valid, but _incorrect_ nested data structures are easier to correct than to fix _syntactically invalid_ ***and*** _incorrect_ nested data structures.
 Constantly asking Ruby "Hey can you read this?" means that you're never have a mountain of things that are broken...maybe small, more-easily-fixed little pile.

-Once you have a _syntactically valid,_ but _incorrect_ NDS, you can slowly add to the NDS and move it to being _correct_.
-A key strategy to iterating towards _correctness_ is running a small subset of tests to have _Ruby_ validate our NDS instead of our error-prone human eyes.
+Once you have a _syntactically valid,_ but _incorrect_ nested data structure, you can slowly add to the nested data structure and move it to being _correct_.
+A key strategy to iterating towards _correctness_ is running a small subset of tests to have _Ruby_ validate our nested data structure instead of our error-prone human eyes.

 ### Process Tip: Run Only a Few Tests